Find Your New Year’s Dance Resolution!

 She not only includes the history of street and club styles in her classes and in postshow Q&As, but also supports the struggles that others in the community face.
 In this way, she’s consciously working to ensure her art is a gesture of appreciation by redirecting the spotlight toward the elders of her chosen dance form.
 “It’s part of my responsibility to make people care,” she says.

-Robert Altman, Courtesy Asherie
+Ephrat Asherie.
+Robert Altman, Courtesy of Asherie.

 While engaging with dances from other cultures comes with responsibility, it can lead to profound personal and artistic growth.
 Vasudevan says she loves introducing non-Indian dancers to her art form and sees benefits to any artist willing to put in the time for thoughtful, respectful dialogue.